-Fire code sentence 18.104.22.168 (1) requires a sign to be posted in an assembly occupancy where the occupant load exceeds 60 persons.
-This sign is intended to indicate the maximum permissible occupant load determined under article 22.214.171.124.
+Fire Code sentence 220.127.116.11 (1) requires a sign to be posted in an assembly occupancy where the occupant load exceeds 60 persons.
+This sign is intended to indicate the maximum permissible occupant load determined under article 18.104.22.168.

-The BC Fire Code requires the owner to carry out the provisions of the fire code, which may includes developing a fire safety in cooperation with the local fire authority.
+The Fire Code requires the owner to carry out the provisions of the fire code, which may include developing a fire safety plan in cooperation with the local fire authority.
 While it is the owner’s responsibility to post the required signs, it is recommended that the posting of the sign be done in consultation with the local fire authority.